 State Roads: These roads are generally noted as SR and the responsibility of the Pennsylvania Department of Transportation (PennDOT).
 These include Rt.
 3 (West Chester Pike), Rt.
 252 (Newtown Street Road), St. David’s Road, Bishop Hollow Road, Goshen Road, Bryn Mawr Avenue, Church Lane, Darby-Paoli Road and a portion of Gradyville Road.

-Private Streets: These streets are maintained privately or by the developer who built them.
+Private Streets: These streets are maintained and salted / plowed privately or by the developer who built them.
 They are either kept private or will eventually turned over to Newtown Township for care.
-These private streets include: Hickory Lane (from College to past Farview), Pine Street (from Tennis to Summit), Walnut Street (from College to Farview), Tennis Avenue (from Chestnut to Main), Locust Street (from Tennis to Farview), portions of College Avenue, Tuxedo Avenue (from Florida to Fairview), Masons Way, Hunters Run, Troop Farm Road and its connecting streets, Bridle Lane, Farrier Lane, Withers Lane, the streets in the Liseter Development and the streets in Greene Countrie Estates.
+These private streets include: Hickory Lane (from College to past Farview), Pine Street (from Tennis to Summit), Walnut Street (from College to Farview), Tennis Avenue (from Chestnut to Main), Locust Street (from Tennis to Farview), portions of College Avenue, Tuxedo Avenue (from Florida to Fairview), Masons Way, Hunters Run, the side streets connecting to Troop Farm Road, Bridle Lane, Farrier Lane, Withers Lane, the streets in the Liseter Development and the streets in Greene Countrie Estates.

 Harry J. Robinson, Supervisor